 2: Ask Yourself If You Want To Be There

-Being present for the death of a pet can be a traumatic event.
+Being present when a pet dies can be a traumatic event.
 It can also be a touching time of closeness and a way to say your final goodbyes.

 Being there to watch your pet be put down can be hard so it is a tough choice to make, and one you will find yourself stressing over.
 That is perfectly understandable and normal.

 I remember when I was there for the euthanasia of my childhood cat.
 It was the first time I was present for something like this and I was nervous.
 That knotty sensation in your stomach when you just don’t know how to feel.
 “Just be tough, don’t cry”, I kept telling myself.

 My cat was always fierce, a real spitfire to people she didn’t know and she was till the end.
 As the vet gave her the injection she put up one final growl and a hiss.
 I smiled.
 She went out the way she lived.
 It is a fond memory I will hold with me forever.

 While the end of a loved pet is hard, if you believe your pet will feel more comfortable or secure in your presence, you’ll probably want to stay, no matter how difficult it will be.

 You may prefer to stay away however, if you are concerned that your grief and reaction may upset your pet more than the process itself.

 If you choose not to be present, make sure your veterinarian follows humane practices.
 Some offices hold off on euthanasia until after hours.
 This could put undue stress on your pet.

 Often times vets will have you sit in a waiting area or in your car until they are done, this is a much better way to go about it as you can say your final goodbyes and know your pet isn’t waiting too long as well.